leewtai/leewtai.github.io/courses/stat_computing/syllabus_5206.md

 #### - Homeworks (25%)
 - Late homeworks will receive 0 credit
-- Homework solutions will exist in R
 - No make-up homeworks will be granted even if you registered late to the class
-- Please export all homeworks in PDF files following these [instructions](../../setup/math_and_code.md)
 - If you want to learn how to set up Jupyter Notebooks with R, follow these [instructions](../../setup/conda_and_navigator_setup.md)

 #### - Exams (65%)
 - Midterms (30%)